RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 **Viewing the Debug Configurations**

-The project has two pre-configured debug configurations: a CICS Debug and a JCL Debug one.
+The project has two preconfigured debug configurations: a CICS Debug and a JCL Debug one.
 You will use these configurations to debug the batch and the online application.

 1. In the Application Explorer view, select the BANKDEMO project and click **Run** \> **Debug Configurations**.
 2. In the left- pane of the **Debug Configurations** dialog box, expand **COBOL Enterprise Server**.